Athos1972/baangt/docs/articles/AsynchronousAndCanonTests.rst

     From Wikipedia_:

-    In music, a canon is a contrapuntal (counterpoint-based) compositional technique that employs a melody with **one or** **more imitations** of the melody played after a given duration (e.g., quarter rest, one measure, etc.). from Wikipedia_
+    In music, a canon is a contrapuntal (counterpoint-based) compositional technique that employs a melody with **one or** **more imitations** of the melody played after a given duration (e.g., quarter rest, one measure, etc.).

 .. _Wikipedia: https://en.wikipedia.org/wiki/Canon_(music)
 .. _Youtube: https://www.youtube.com/watch?v=S9MN2WeqFY8